thoqbk/kafka-plain-java/docs/demo-4-kafka-cluster-in-docker.md

       # ...
 ```

-Since listening on 1 more port shouldn't cost must resource and the points at `(1)` and `(2)` are reasonable, it's acceptable to have 2 ports in multi-machines Kafka cluster.
+Since listening on 1 more port shouldn't cost must resource and the points at `(1)` and `(2)` are reasonable, it's find to have 2 ports in multi-machine Kafka cluster.

 ## References
 - [Kafka Listeners – Explained](https://www.confluent.io/blog/kafka-listeners-explained/)